BenJR546/prework-study-guide/README.md

 ## Usage

-To use this study guide, inspect the webpage in your browser (R-Click > Inspect) and a list of covered topics will appear in the console, as well as a suggestion on what to study next.
+To use this study guide, inspect the webpage in your browser (R-Click > Inspect or F12) and a list of covered topics will appear in the console, as well as a suggestion on what to study next.
 It should look like the following:

 ![alt text](assets/psg-screenshot.png)